 Prior to joining Minami Tamaki, Ms. Mak worked at prominent plaintiffs’ employment law and civil rights firms, where she served on trial teams for high-profile discrimination and retaliation cases.

-Ms. Mak was selected in 2015, 2016, and 2017 as a Super Lawyers Rising Star, an honor awarded to no more than 2.5 percent of attorneys in the state.
+Ms. Mak was selected as a Super Lawyers Rising Star from 2015-2018, an honor awarded to no more than 2.5 percent of attorneys in the state.
 In 2017, she was honored with the Legal Advocate Award from the Center for Workers’ Rights and with a civil rights award from the Equal Justice Society.

 Ms. Mak graduated from UC San Diego summa cum laude and Phi Beta Kappa and received her law degree from UC Hastings.
 During law school, she externed for an Administrative Law Judge in the U.S. Department of Labor and worked as a Research Assistant at the Center for WorkLife Law.
 Ms. Mak also served as a Clinic Counselor at the Legal Aid Society Employment Law Center, an experience which solidified her interest in representing employees from all backgrounds.